Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare credit building credit cards and rebuild your credit history

 Having bad or limited credit history doesn't necessarily mean credit cards are off the table.

 Your credit score and history are the main factors that determine whether you get approved for credit or financing products and they can dictate the terms you’re offered.
 Having bad credit or no credit history can reduce your chances of getting approved for things like a mortgage, car financing or a credit card.

-The good news is that there’s a growing niche of credit cards designed for people with these issues.
+The good news is that there’s a growing niche of credit building credit cards designed for people with these issues.
 They can help you build or restore your credit history while you spend.
 You can expect lower opening credit limits, nominal interest rates, fewer, if any, reward programs in exchange for more lenient eligibility criteria.

 Purchase interest rate

-Purchase interest rate: 12.99%
+- Purchase interest rate: 17.99%

 If you’ve never borrowed or taken out a loan (perhaps if you’re a student or new to the country), your credit record is likely to be non-existent and it can be difficult to get approval on a card or loan application.
 If you don’t have any credit history for lenders to analyze they don’t know if they can take the risk in issuing you credit.
 In this situation, a credit builder credit card will help you build a credit history from scratch.

 How are credit builders different to other cards?